Blog

 The Power of Food Producing Wetlands

-If you’re interested in being part of the grow food not lawns movement you might shy away from including any wetland area on your property if you see it as unproductive.
-However wetlands can be extremely productive and beyond that they can be a huge help in your garden.
-Whereas typical garden plants might not grow in wetlands they present the opportunity to experiment with plants that like to have wet feet.
-Additionally as wetland areas fill up with organic material over time they may need to have some of their rich organic soil removed.
-This soil is often an excellent potting soil saving you the trouble of buying new potting soil that’s been trucked in from who knows how far.
+Typical garden plants might not grow in wetlands.
+This presents the opportunity to experiment with plants that like to.
+Additionally wetland fill up with organic material over time.
+As a result, they need that rich organic soil removed periodically.
+This soil is excellent for potting.
+As a result it saves you the trouble of buying potting soil that’s been trucked in from who knows how far.

 If you’re not interested in growing food in a wetland you can still plant items that are useful for pollinators and other beneficial insects in your wetland.
 If your wetland is engineered properly you can use it to help keep the rest of your garden watered.